-The merit of this Independent Board Chairman proposal should also be considered in the context of the need for improvement in our company's 2010 reported corporate governance status:
+The merit of this proposal should also be considered in the context of the opportunity for additional improvement in our company's 2011 reported corporate governance in order to more fully realize our company's potential:

-The Corporate Library www.thecorporatelibrary.com, an independent research firm rated our company "High Concern" in Executive Pay with \$15 million for our CEO James Young.
-CEO pay was only 54% incentive based.
+The Corporate Library, an independent research firm rated our company "High Concern" in Executive Pay with \$26 million for our CEO James Young.
+Mr. Young had \$3.3 million in pension increases.
+Pension increases are difficult to justify in terms of shareholder benefit because they are not directly tied to performance.